dart-archive/angular_analyzer_plugin/README.md

 * There should be a hash representing each plugin you've loaded.
 Can you run `pub get` from `HASH/analyzer_plugin`?
 (If you have multiple hashes, it should be safe to clear this directory & reload.)
 * If you run `bin/plugin.dart` from `.plugin_manager/HASH/analyzer_plugin`, do you get any import errors?
 (Note: this is expected to crash when launched in this way, but without import-related errors)

-We may ask you any or all of these questions if you open a ticket, so feel free to go run through these checks on your own to get a hint what might be wrong.
+We may ask you any or all of these questions if you open an issue, so feel free to go run through these checks on your own to get a hint what might be wrong.

 ## Building -- For hacking on this plugin, or using the latest (unpublished)